 Affected Media: Ground water, Soil

-Cleanup Status: Physical cleanup activities have started
+Cleanup Status: Physical cleanup activities are underway

 Site Manager: Scott Miller (firstname.lastname@example.org)

 The Camilla Wood Preserving Company site includes the area where a wood-treating facility operated from 1947 until 1991.
 EPA placed the site on the National Priorities List (NPL) in 1998 because of contaminated soil and ground water resulting from facility operations.
 EPA and the Georgia Environmental Protection Division (Georgia EPD) have investigated site conditions and taken steps to clean up the site in order to protect people and the environment from contamination.
 Site contamination does not currently threaten people living and working near the site.
 By conducting cleanup activities, EPA and Georgia EPD continue to protect people and the environment from site contamination.